OtterGH/M24-MPG-421-XiODevices/README.md

 7. New Tab then GOTO https://app.quicktype.io/
 	1. Paste the Body from the Group-Device request into JSON field
 	2. Change Name to "Device"
+ 	3. Select C# as the Language
-	3. Set Generateed namespace to "XiODevice"
+	4. Set Generateed namespace to "XiODevice"
-	4. Click Copy Code
+	5. Click Copy Code
-	5. OPEN SOLUTION XiODevices.sn (https://github.com/OtterGH/M24-MPG-421-XiODevices/)
+	6. OPEN SOLUTION XiODevices.sn (https://github.com/OtterGH/M24-MPG-421-XiODevices/)
 		1. VS2022/2019 >> New >> File >> C# Class
 		2. Set the Class Name to "Device"
 		3. Cntl + A >> delete/backspace